bluecat1024/15712-Experiment-Pilot/README.md

 To clone and build a certain branch, invoke like `bash build_version.sh sort`

-To switch to a certain branch and install invoke like `bash install_verion.sh sort`
+To switch to a certain branch and install invoke like `bash install_verion.sh sort`.
+Remember to re-launch postgres if switching to another postgres.

 To start/stop pg instance locally, invoke `bash launch_pg.sh` and `bash stop_pg.sh`